Rules & Policies

 30: At the Table with Action Pending

-A player with a live hand must remain at the table if any further betting action remains in the hand.
-Leaving the table is incompatible with a player’s duty to protect his hand and follow the action, and is subject to penalty.
+Players with live hands (including players all-in or otherwise finished betting) must remain at the table until the showdown concludes.
+Leaving the table is incompatible with protecting your hand and following the action, and is subject to penalty.

 Button / Blinds